 It is important to note that withdrawing from opioid agonists has various neurological and psychological effects.
 So, for sustainable recovery from opioid addiction, therapy is equally important as Suboxone treatment.

-At ChoicePoint, we are helping patients get both Suboxone and counseling they need to fully recover from opioid addiction at the comfort of their homes through telehealth addiction treatment programs.
+At ChoicePoint, we are helping patients get both Suboxone and the counseling they need to fully recover from opioid addiction in the comfort of their homes through telehealth addiction treatment programs.

 2. Prescription Through Treatment Match Locators

 Treatment match locators are another way of finding Suboxone doctors near you.
-Organizations such as the National Alliance of Advocates for Buprenorphine Treatment (NAABT) and SAMHSA bridge the gap between treatment providers and opioid users.
-Patients in need of suboxone can quickly get the prescription by connecting with treatment providers.
+Specific organizations also help bridge the gap between treatment providers and opioid users.
+Patients needing Suboxone can quickly get the prescription by connecting with treatment providers.

-Here is a step by step procedure to use the NAABT treatment match locator as a suboxone finder:
+Commonly, here is the step-by-step procedure to match the provider as a suboxone finder:

 Step-1: Register yourself as a patient